|Monthly Tech-Tip |

 -Al2O3 controls the flow of the glaze melt, preventing it from running off the ware.
 It is thus called an intermediate oxide because it helps build strong chemical links between fluxes and SiO2.
 When Al2O3 bonds with SiO2 (via a shared oxygen atom) it becomes an integral part of the silicon matrix (and thereby does not affect the transparency of a glass).

--Al2O3 is second in importance to silica and combines with SiO2 and basic fluxing oxides to prevent crystallization and give body to the glaze melt and chemical stability to the frozen glass.
+-Al2O3 is second in importance to silica and combines with SiO2 and basic fluxing oxides to prevent crystallization (provided CaO is not too high) and give body to the glaze melt and chemical stability to the frozen glass.

 -It is the prime source of durability in glazes.
 It increases melting temperature, improves tensile strength, lowers expansion, and adds hardness and resistance to chemical attack.
 If a glaze contains too much Al2O3 , then it may not melt enough (but will likely be more hard and durable if firing temperature is increased).
 If a glaze has inadequate Al2O3 , then it is likely that it will lack hardness and strength at any temperature.